dvcsr/CenBankMicroservices/README.md

     - working with DTO, constraint annotations, custom entity-DTO mapper,
     - using @EnableJpaAuditing to enable **Spring Data JPA Auditing** and use @EntityListeners in base entity for persistence data logs (when and who change the data).
 - Repository layer:
-  - working with **Spring Data JPA** with repository interface and @Repository annotation and declaring query methods
+  - working with **Spring Data JPA** with repository interface, declaring query methods, and using @Repository, @Modifying, @Transactional annotations
 - Service layer:
   - working with abstraction of business process/logic with **service interface, implementation and @Service annotation**
 - Infrastructure layer: